 Take the all-time classic Secret of Monkey Island for instance.
 It is also a very funny game where one of the first locations is a drinking establishment, but notice how no-one seems to care about you.
 Even Governor Marley, the supposed love interest, makes acerbic potshots against you every time she can.
 Where's the warmth and camaraderie?

-Game-play wise, it is a fairly standard first person adventure.
-Each location has a 360 degree wrap around of the area which are filled with object and people to interact with.
+Game-play wise, it is a fairly standard first-person adventure.
+Each location has a 360-degree wrap-around of the area which are filled with objects and people to interact with.
 When you click on something, a list of usable verbs is displayed telling you what you can do.
 Each screen is overstuffed with things to look at, but most often they are not needed to continue.
-What they do provide is some highly entertaining (or groan-worthy depending on your taste) quips from Jake or whoever he may be traveling with.
+What they do provide is some highly entertaining (or groan-worthy depending on your taste) quips from Jake or whoever he may be travelling with.

 Dialogue takes place on a separate screen with character portraits and full voice acting.
 The banter can sometimes take a long time to go through, with a large amount of options in the dialogue trees meaning that it is all too easy to miss an important clue amongst the chit chat.
 It's nevertheless a pleasure to listen to.